The definitive guide to cloud storage

 There are four general types of cloud storage.
 Each is customized according to these types of providers.

 Personal cloud storage is facilitated by a network-attached tool that allows users to store different types of personal data.
-Examples of cloud storage incorporate documents, photos, video, and music.
+Examples of cloud storage incorporate documents, photos, videos, and music.

 Check out our guide on the best cloud storage for photos here.